Green Harbor, Massachusetts: Beach

 Green Harbor Beach has a long wooden board walk upon entering and begins at a jetty to the left and connects to Duxbury Beach farther down on the right.
 It is mainly occupied by families and young people during the summer months.
-The Green Harbor parking lot has limited parking spaces restricted to vehicles with a Marshfield beach sticker, which can be purchased for the price of $40 at town hall.
+The Green Harbor parking lot has limited parking spaces restricted to vehicles with a Marshfield beach sticker, which can be purchased for the price of $60 at town hall.
 There are other local parking lots where visitors are able to purchase a temporary day pass to park, which include the post office and The Lobster Pound.
-Lifeguards can also be found at this beach in season during the week from 9am until 4:30pm.
+Lifeguards can also be found at this beach in season during the week from 9 am until 4:30 pm.

 Activities specific to this beach area include bridge jumping, boating, and climbing the jetty.
 The Green Harbor Marina allows people to launch their boats and enjoy a ride right out from the Green Harbor River.
 There is an annual October Fest on Marginal Street, which features live music, food, shopping stands and entertainment.
-There are local restaurants nearby including The Lobster Pound, Mandarin Tokyo, Mama Mia's and Harbor Fire.
-There is a coffee shop nearby called The Coffee Shack and a general store located on Marginal Street.
+There are local restaurants nearby, a coffee shop and a general store located on Marginal Street.
 A seasonal food stand can be found at the entrance of Green Harbor Beach during summer months.